William Vick (1707 – 1754)

 An English mathematician and theorist, founder of the Royal Geological Society of Cornwall, judge of the second competition to design a bridge across the Avon Gorge.

 Successful merchant turned engineer, a friend and confidant to Isambard Kingdom Brunel.
 Instrumental is setting up the Great Western Railway and a partner in the development of the Great Western Steamship Company.

-Naval captain and first Managing Director of the Great Western Steamship Company.
+Naval captain and first Managing Director of the Great Western Steamship Company and Secretary to the Clifton Suspension Bridge Company.
 Harbourmaster at Bristol Docks.